-"Great Apartments Start Here!"

-We; therefore, urge the Council to work with key stakeholders to identify workable solutions and not ones that will cause further deterioration of the City's rental housing supply and unduly burden the City's rental housing providers.
+We urge the Council to seek workable solutions that will encourage revitalization of the City's aging housing stock and not ones that may led to its further deterioration.
 Thank you for your time and consideration of these matters.
 If you have any questions, please call me at (213) 384-4131; Ext.
 309 or contact me via electronic mail at danielle@aagla.org.

 Very truly yours,

 Danielle Leidner-Peretz